tao-dot-com/patrol_subnet/README.md

 ### Validator scores subgraph

-Once the data has been verified, validators will calculate a *Coverage score* for the miner based on the following criteria:
+Once the data has been verified, validators will calculate a *score* for the miner based on the following criteria:
-- **Accuracy** (pass/fail): Validation of node and edge data against the evidence
-- **Connectedness** (pass/fail): Whether the miner's subgraph is fully connected
 - **Volume** (90%): Amount of valid data submitted, with reasonable caps
 - **Responsiveness** (10%): How quickly the miner can submit data
+- **Novelty** (will be implemented soon) : How unique the data returned by the miner is.

 ```python
    volume = len(payload.nodes) + len(payload.edges)